caioreix/go4noobs/modules/cheat-sheet.md

     "Google":    {37.42202, -122.08408},
 }

-// iterate over map content
-for key, value := range m {
+// iterar sobre o conteúdo do map for key, value := range m {
 }